What Hawking Radiation Looks Like as You Fall into a Black Hole: Introduction

-Freely-falling observers have also been studied using approximate analytical methods, often by calculating local temperature functions along their trajectories.
+Freely falling observers have also been studied using approximate analytical methods, often by calculating local temperature functions along their trajectories.
 The methods used and conclusions drawn vary significantly.
-Ref.~\cite{massar_EnergymomentumTensorEvaporating_1993} derived a local temperature for observers falling into stationary 2-dimensional black holes, finding that the temperature vanishes on the horizon.
-Meanwhile, Refs.~\cite{deeg_QuantumAspectsBlack_2006,greenwood_HawkingRadiationSeen_2009, barbado_HawkingRadiationPerceived_2011,barbado_HawkingRadiationPerceived_2012,smerlak_NewPerspectivesHawking_2013} considered stationary black holes as well as those formed by gravitational collapse, finding that freely-falling observers experience finite, positive temperatures at the horizon, dependent on the velocity of the observer.
+Reference~\cite{massar_EnergymomentumTensorEvaporating_1993} derived a local temperature for observers falling into a stationary 2-dimensional black hole, finding that the temperature vanishes on the horizon.
+Meanwhile, Refs.~\cite{deeg_QuantumAspectsBlack_2006,greenwood_HawkingRadiationSeen_2009, barbado_HawkingRadiationPerceived_2011,barbado_HawkingRadiationPerceived_2012,smerlak_NewPerspectivesHawking_2013,singh_BlackHoleKinematics_2014,chakraborty_QuantumPeekBlack_2015} considered stationary black holes as well as those formed by gravitational collapse, finding that freely falling observers experience finite, positive temperatures at the horizon, dependent on the velocity of the observer.
 Local temperature functions have also been derived by extending the classical Tolman gradient~\cite{tolman_WeightHeatThermal_1930,tolman_TemperatureEquilibriumStatic_1930,santiago_TolmanlikeTemperatureGradients_2018} to black-hole spacetimes~\cite{gim_QuantalTolmanTemperature_2015,eune_EffectiveTolmanTemperature_2017,kim_EffectiveTolmanTemperature_2017}.
 Finally, Ref.~\cite{brynjolfsson_TakingTemperatureBlack_2008} derived a local temperature function by globally embedding 4-dimensional Schwarzschild spacetime into 6-dimensional Minkowski spacetime~\cite{fronsdal_CompletionEmbeddingSchwarzschild_1959}.
-The authors derived the 6-acceleration $a$ of an observer instantaneously at rest on a radial geodesic in the Schwarzschild spacetime and used that to compute a local Unruh temperature~\cite{unruh_NotesBlackholeEvaporation_1976},
+The authors used the 6-acceleration $a$ of an observer instantaneously at rest on a radial geodesic in the Schwarzschild spacetime to compute a local Unruh temperature~\cite{unruh_NotesBlackholeEvaporation_1976},

 where $M$ is the mass of the black hole and $\THawk = 1 / (8 \pi M)$ is its Hawking temperature.
 This technique has previously been used to produce the expected local temperature for a variety of observers in different black hole spacetimes~\cite[e.g.,][]{deser_EquivalenceHawkingUnruh_1998,deser_MappingHawkingUnruh_1999,chen_GEMSApproachStationary_2004,santos_GlobalEmbeddingDdimensional_2004,langlois_CausalParticleDetectors_2006,banerjee_NewGlobalEmbedding_2010}, despite the fact that detailed measurements by particle detectors differ between the ambient and embedded spacetimes due to the dimension-dependence of the Unruh effect~\cite{takagi_VacuumNoiseStress_1986,unruh_AcceleratedMonopoleDetector_1986,langlois_ImprintsSpacetimeTopology_2005}.